 HIS 385 Cr.3

-This course explores the history of Africa from 1800 to present.
-It focuses on the economic, political, social, and cultural forces that have shaped African societies.
-It examines continuities and changes by looking at ways in which Africans defined their needs under increasing external pressures.
-Topics include: colonization, nationalism, independence, post-colonial nation states, women’s movements and neocolonialism.
-Offered Occasionally.
+This course explores the history of Africa from 1800 to present through the lens of popular culture.
+It focuses on the economic, political, and social meanings given to different forms of popular culture such as dance, music, fashion, art and sports.
+It examines continuities and changes by looking at ways in which Africans defined themselves at a time of increasing external pressure and global interconnection.
+Offered Spring - Every Third Year.

 HIS 386 Cr.3